HMS Magpie (U82): Second World War

+Post-war operations

 In 1946, Magpie joined the Mediterranean Fleet.
 Along with others in the Black Swan class she was officially reclassified as a frigate in 1947, also receiving a new pennant number F82.
-Magpie did duty in Trieste following riots there over the city’s future, which was contended between Italy and Yugoslavia.
+In March 1949, Magpie and the frigate Peacock were deployed off the Jordanian port of Aqaba in support of British forces securing that port against the approach of Israeli forces during the 1948 Palestine war.
+Magpie did duty in Trieste following riots there over the city's future, which was contended between Italy and Yugoslavia.
 At this time she was based in Malta, as part of the 3rd Frigate Flotilla.
 This Flotilla took part in patrols preventing illegal immigrants following the formation of Israel.
 She returned to Portsmouth in 1954 where was placed in reserve.

-Command was commanded by then Lieutenant-Commander, later Commander the Duke of Edinburgh from 2 September 1950 until 1953 in the Mediterranean.
+Magpie was commanded by then Lieutenant-Commander, later Admiral of the Fleet the Duke of Edinburgh from 2 September 1950 until 1951, based in the Mediterranean.
 In 1953 she took part in the Fleet Review to celebrate the coronation of Queen Elizabeth II.